cortoproject/corto/runtime/src/vstore/README.md

 except that:

 * corto mounts mount structured data, not unstructured files
-* corto mounts can provide realime updates
+* corto mounts can provide realtime updates
 * corto mounts can spawn other mounts dynamically

 They are similar in that they: